saisankar25/AI/readme.md

 # AI code
-This is where all my ANN,CNN and RNN codes will be available
+This is where all my ANN,CNN and RNN codes will be available to us